-For more information, contact the Division Chief for the Sexual Assault Center and Domestic Violence Program, Debra Evans firstname.lastname@example.org.
+For more information or to join the LGBTQ Task Force, contact the Division Chief for the Sexual Assault Center and Domestic Violence Program, Debra Evans email@example.com.

 If you or a friend have survived or are surviving sexual or intimate partner violence, please call our trained hotline staff for support.

 - Listen to a podcast about the services the City provides to LGBTQ survivors of domestic and sexual violence.

 - Virginia Sexual and Domestic Violence Action Alliance

 - National Coalition of Anti-Violence Programs - Call: 212.714.1184 or 1.800.832.1901

 - Gay, Lesbian, Bisexual and Trans Power and Control Wheel

 - National Center on Domestic and Sexual Violence (LGBTQ Publications Page)